kontex-neuro/pythorvision/docs/index.md

-# Welcome to PyThorVision
+# Welcome to pythorvision

-This is the documentation for PyThorVision, a Python client for the XDAQ camera streaming server.
+This is the documentation for ```pythorvision```, a Python client for the XDAQ camera streaming server.